ClockworkDev/Spritesheet.js/README.md

   - **Cutscenes**:
   Preset animations that specify the movement of instanciated objects, it could be used to create movies, cutscenes or any kind of non-interactive animation.

+If you have ideas for more features, or want to help implementing some of those mentioned here, pull requests are welcome!